icons8/lunacy-docs/docs/clouddocs.md

 # Hero section
 title: Cloud documents
-description: Learn how to work with cloud documents
+description: Learn how to work with and collaborate on cloud documents
 icon: 'upload-2'

 # Micro navigation